This post contains affiliate links and We may qualify for a commission if you use them

 Sunlight is only available for a couple of hours each day for meaningful use with solar panels.
-You’ll need to store the excess energy for later use at night when there is no sunlight or pull constant power even in bad weather conditions.
+You’ll need to store the excess energy for later use at night or when there is no sunlight or pull constant power and even in bad weather conditions.
 So you need a battery that will provide long periods of discharge and fully recharge in a few hours of sunlight.
 The battery you’ll need is a deep cycle battery.

 Types of Marine Batteries

-Like stated before there are three types of Marine batteries you’ll find in the market: A deep cycle, starting and Dual purpose or hybrid.
+As stated before there are three types of Marine batteries you’ll find in the market: A deep cycle, starting, and Dual purpose or hybrid.

-A starting battery unlike the deep cycle battery is design supply an initial burst of power to get an engine running.
+A starting battery unlike the deep cycle battery is designed to supply an initial burst of power to get an engine running.
 The starting power of a Starting battery is measured by Cold Cranking Amps (CCA) which is the amps the battery can deliver in 30 seconds at 0°F.

-A starting battery isn’t suitable to be used as for deep cycle charges like in solar system or on a trolling motor.
-It’s job is to only start the battery.
+A starting battery isn’t suitable to be used for deep cycle charges like in a solar system or on a trolling motor.
+Its job is to only start the battery.

-This type of battery is characterized by large number of thin plates which presents a maximum surface to the electrolyte therefore enabling it release a high current to start a boat’s engine.
+This type of battery is characterized by a large number of thin plates that present a maximum surface to the electrolyte, therefore, enabling it to release a high current to start a boat’s engine.

 Deep cycle battery

 A hybrid battery is also known as a dual-purpose battery.
-It acts as both as a Starting and Deep Cycle battery.
+It acts both as a Starting and Deep-Cycle battery.
 The battery tries to deliver high discharge currents without excessive voltage sag up.
-They however cannot deliver a very high starting current as a starting battery and the cycle life is half of that of true deep cycle battery.
+They however cannot deliver a very high starting current as a starting battery and the cycle life is half of that of a true deep cycle battery.

-While type is one of the differentiator of marine batteries there are other features that will vary from each brand giving you a difference experience.
+While the type is one of the differentiators of marine batteries there are other features that will vary from each brand giving you a different experience.